• Skip to primary navigation

 • Chop Suey: A stir-fry of mixed vegetables and meat or seafood.
 It has a slightly thickened sauce made with soy sauce and oyster sauce.
 Some versions include boiled quail eggs.

-• Corn Soup: A creamy, warm soup made with corn, chicken broth, and beaten eggs.
+• Corn Soup: A creamy, warm soup made with corn, chicken broth, and ribbons of beaten eggs.
 Boiled quail eggs are often added for an extra boost of protein.

-• Picadillo: A Filipino version with ground pork or beef simmered with tomatoes or tomato sauce.
-The dish includes diced potatoes, carrots, peas, and raisins.
-It is seasoned with soy or fish sauce, then garnished with boiled quail eggs.
+• Picadillo: A Filipino version with ground pork or beef simmered with tomatoes or tomato sauce and seasoned with soy or fish sauce, then sometimes garnished with boiled quail eggs.

-• Pancit Canton (Filipino Stir-Fried Noodles): A Filipino version of stir-fried noodles, proteins, and vegetables with a savory, citrusy flavor.
+• Pancit Canton and Pancit Bihon: Stir-fried noodles, proteins, and vegetables with a savory, citrusy flavor.
 Boiled quail eggs make a delicious addition.

-• Kwek-Kwek (Fried Quail Eggs): Hard-boiled quail eggs coated in an orange batter made with starch and annatto.
+• Kwek-Kwek: Hard-boiled quail eggs coated in an orange batter made with starch and annatto.
 They are deep-fried until crispy and dipped in spiced vinegar.

 Kwek-Kwek (Fried Quail Egg) on a skewer dipped in spiced vinegar.